-SECTION 7.
+SECTION 5.
 CHARITABLE AND MEDICAL AND MOVING STANDARD MILEAGE RATES

-- .01 Charitable.
-Section 170(i) provides a standard mileage rate of 14 cents per mile for purposes of computing the charitable contribution deduction for use of an automobile in rendering gratuitous services to a charitable organization under § 170. - .02 Medical and moving.
-The standard mileage rate is 16.5 cents per mile for use of an automobile (1) to obtain medical care described in § 213, or (2) as part of a move for which the expenses are deductible under § 217. - .03 Charitable or medical and moving standard mileage rates in lieu of variable expenses.
-A deduction computed using the applicable standard mileage rate for charitable, medical, or moving expense miles is in lieu of all variable expenses (including gasoline and oil) of the automobile allocable to those purposes.
-Costs for items such as depreciation or lease payments, insurance, and license and registration fees are not deductible, and are not included in the charitable or medical and moving standard mileage rates.
+.01 Charitable standard mileage rate.
+A taxpayer may use the charitable standard mileage rate (published in an annual notice) to compute the charitable contribution deduction for use of an automobile in rendering gratuitous services to a charitable organization under § 170.

+.02 Medical and moving standard mileage rate.
+A taxpayer may use the medical and moving standard mileage rate (published in an annual notice) to compute the deduction for use of an automobile (1) as medical care described in § 213, or (2) as a moving expense deductible under § 217.

+.03 Charitable or medical and moving standard mileage rate in lieu of variable expenses.
+A deduction computed using the applicable standard mileage rate for charitable, medical, or moving expense miles is in lieu of a deduction for variable expenses (including gasoline and oil) of the automobile allocable to those purposes.
+Costs for items such as depreciation or lease payments, insurance, and license and registration fees are not deductible for these purposes and are not included in the charitable or medical and moving standard mileage rates.

 .04 Parking fees, tolls, interest, and taxes.
 A taxpayer may deduct, as separate items, parking fees and tolls attributable to the use of the automobile for charitable, medical, or moving expense purposes.
-Interest relating to the purchase of the automobile and state and local personal property taxes are not deductible as charitable, medical, or moving expenses, but they may be deducted as separate items to the extent allowable under § 163 or § 164, respectively.
+Interest relating to the purchase of the automobile and state and local personal property taxes are not deductible as charitable, medical, or moving expenses, but they may be deducted as separate items to the extent allowable under § 163 or § 164.

-SECTION 8.
+SECTION 6.
 FIXED AND VARIABLE RATE ALLOWANCE